14 Performance

 memory = "transient" tells targets to remove data from the R environment as soon as it is no longer needed.
 However, the computer memory itself is not freed until garbage collection is run, and even then, R may not decrease the size of its heap.
 You can run garbage collection yourself with the gc() function in R.

 Transient memory and garbage collection have tradeoffs: the pipeline reads data from storage far more often, and these data reads take additional time.
-In addition, garbage collection is usually a slow operation, and repeated garbage collections could slow down a pipeline with thousands of targets.
+In addition, garbage collection is usually a slow operation, and repeated garbage collections could slow down even a small pipeline with a mere thousand targets.

 garbage_collection = 100 tells targets to run gc() every 100th active target, both locally and on each parallel worker.
 The default value is 1000 if not specified directly.